LinusBorg/vue-simple-portal/README.md

 ### Drawbacks of `portal-vue`

 1. Useless Features: As far as I could tell, people didn't really use most of the features.
 For most people, this lib solved one problem: Moving stuff to the very end of the `<body>` element so they could properly style and position their modals and similar components.
 For them, portal-vue comes with a lot of extra pounds that they don't need.
-2. The approach that I chose to make the portal-ing work cme with some caveats - the most severe being that, it broke the `$parent <-> $children` chain between the host component and the children that were moved.
+2. The approach that I chose to make the portal-ing work in all the different supported scenarios came with some caveats - the most severe being that it broke the `$parent <-> $children` chain between the host component and the children that were moved.
 That also means a couple of things that rely on this chain internally don't work as expected, for example:
     * `provide/inject`
     * `<route-view>`